 What Constitutes a Regional Association?

-A regional association represents members from one state or a group of states within a geographic area, such association being established for the purpose of furthering the interests of those engaged in the ownership and/or management of motion picture facilities on a for-profit basis.
+A regional association represents members from one state or a group of states within a geographic area, such association being established for the purpose of furthering the interests of those engaged in the ownership and/or management of motion picture facilities on a for-profit or non-profit (non-military) basis.